MehmetMHY/csci437-labs/README.md

 ## About:
 - Fall 2020 school year
-- This is for CSCI437 Labs
+- This is for CSCI437 Labs for partners